 Carob drops can be tricky to melt compared to chocolate, as the carob is usually drier and lower fat.
 Combining the carob with an oily ingredient, like peanut butter, and gently microwaving them together (with frequent stirring breaks) can help.
 If peanut butter isn’t your thing, you can use a different dog-friendly add-in, like coconut oil.
 How much you can add will vary depending on your ingredients.

 Texture may vary depending on your carob, but in our experiments over the years, we can go as high as a roughly 50-50 mix with smooth peanut butter and carob drops.
-It will solidify into a solid fudgey state that holds its shape well (especially if kept chilled), yet is pliant enough that the treats can be easily broken or cut into smaller pieces.
+The mix will solidify into a solid fudgey state that holds its shape well (especially if kept chilled), yet is pliant enough that the treats can still be broken or cut into smaller pieces, if needed.

-Be aware that carob drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
+Be aware that carob drops are often sweetened, whether you’re buying from the baking good section or specially marketed dog treats.
 Many are a combination of sugars and oils with carob powder, some are unsweetened carob and oil mixtures.
 Yogurt drops are much the same.
-Either way, there’s nothing wrong with an occasional special treat, but always read your ingredients to know what you’re buying and eating/sharing.
+Either way, there’s nothing wrong with an occasional special treat, but always read your ingredients to know what you’re buying and sharing.

 Homemade Carob and Peanut Butter Easter Egg Dog Treats

 Carob Easter Egg Dog Treats with Carob Chips/Melts and Peanut Butter

 There are no measurements below as the treats can be entirely scaled to suit your preference on quantity and firmness of set (how much or how little peanut butter to use).
 If you want a precise measure of a specific mould’s capacity, you can do a test pour from a measuring cup of water to measure the volume required to fill your tray.
 Dry the mould thoroughly before making your treats.

 - Carob drops or melts